 A company director governs a company on behalf of the shareholders (or members) of that company.
-Directors have a duty to ensure compliance with general and specific laws and to exercise their powers and discharge their duties with the degree of care and diligence of a reasonable person in the same circumstances.
+Directors have responsibilities to ensure compliance with general and specific laws, exercise their powers, and discharge their duties with the degree of care and diligence of a reasonable person in the same circumstances.

 Who Can be a Director in Australia?

 Section 201B of the Corporations Act 2001 (Act) states a director must:

 - be at least 18 years of age and consent to taking on the role in writing prior to appointment; and

 - not be disqualified from managing corporations under Part 2D.6 unless the appointment is made with ASIC’s permission as provided for under section 206F of the Act or leave is granted by the Court under section 206G of the Act.

 Proprietary companies must have at least one director, who must ordinarily reside in Australia.
 (For more information on proprietary limited companies, please refer to A Proprietary Limited Company in Australia).
 Public companies have a minimum of three directors, at least two of whom must ordinarily reside in Australia.

 Duties of Directors